“As a tenant in SA, what happens when my lightbulbs stop working at home?” Tenant, SA

-We asked Adriana at DIY Property Management for her advice:
+We asked DIY Property Management for their advice:

-Adriana explained that the owner or the agent must be notified in writing and they must have authorisation from the tenant to enter the premises to repair the lights.
+You must notify the owner or the agent in writing, and they must have authorisation from the tenant to enter the premises to repair the lights.

-“Those notifications must be acted on within a proper time-frame and there is a fair bit of paperwork that needs to be completed just to replace a simple lightbulb,” she said.
+“Those notifications must be acted on within a proper time frame, and there is a fair bit of paperwork that needs to be completed just to replace a simple lightbulb,” they said.